tino-onit/tino-onit.github.io/_posts/2022-12-08-Useful-RegEx.md

 ---

 # RegEx Snippets

-These are some useful RegEx snippets that I find myself using over and over
+These are some useful RegEx snippets that I find myself using over and over.
+This is a list that will be updated often

+---

 ## Selecting all the trailing whitespace (tabs or space)
----
-This can be modified to search through other AD user properties also

 ```
 [ \t]+$
 ```

 ## Select everything between two words

 ```
 (.*)
 ```

 ## Remove all blank lines

 ```
 ^(?:[\t ]*(?:\r?\n|\r))+
 ```
-Example: Lets remove the blank lines from this config
+> Example: Lets remove the blank lines from this config
 ```
 config firewall address
 edit "*.evercast-webrtc.com"